diego-vazqual/UCE-PHYLOGENOMICS-PIPELINE/README.md

 ⚠️ If R1 and R2 have a different number of readings, it will be necessary to match them before continuing.

 ### 2.2 FASTP
-To perform quality filtering (removal of low-quality bases) and cleaning of the FASTQ files (removal of adapter sequences and duplicate reads), we use a script called fastp.sh.
+To perform quality filtering (removal of low-quality bases) and cleaning of the FASTQ files (removal of adapter sequences and duplicate reads), we use a script called `fastp.sh`.
 This script takes as input a folder containing the raw FASTQ files and generates cleaned sequences in an output directory (e.g., clean-fastq).

 An example of running the script would be:
 ```